project-allocator/project-allocator/frontend/README.md

 In fact, this command is run every minute inside the development container, so things may just work without it.
 And the files under `src/` are synchronised between the local machine and the development container, meaning you will see the changes on your editor immediately.

-In case of any failure, you will need to restart the frontend container by:
+In case of any failure, you will need to restart the frontend container by running `docker-compose restart frontend` in the root directory.

-1. `cd` into `project-allocator-deploy`.
-2. Run `docker-compose restart frontend`.

 Note that the names of the client functions auto-generated are based on the names of Python functions in the backend e.g. `read_project()` to `ReadProject`, so you may need to update your client code if you renamed one of them.